livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

 - The migration must be completed using the Livepeer explorer, but ***you will have the option to sign a typed data message via the CLI if you so desire.***
 - Ensure you're interacting with the correct contracts.
 Addresses can be found [here](/protocol/reference/deployed.md)
 - **If you use a contract account rather than an EOA**: You will need to interact directly with the Migrator contract methods.
 Please reach out to us in [Discord](https://discord.gg/uaPhtyrWsF) and we will be happy to walk you through the process. *If you don’t know what this means, it probably doesn’t apply to you.*
+- You must be using a `go-livepeer` [release](https://github.com/livepeer/go-livepeer/releases) >= 0.5.28

 ## Mainnet
-This guide is applicable to orchestrators who registered onchain on the Ethereum mainnet prior to `<date tbd>`.
+This guide is applicable to orchestrators who registered onchain on the Ethereum mainnet prior to February 14th, 2022.
+It can be used successfully starting on February 14th, 2022.
 Once you have successfully completed the migration, this guide is no longer applicable and you will use Arbitrum in lieu of Ethereum for all protocol actions.

 Before starting the migration process, you will need to acquire an RPC url for Arbitrum.
 We recommend using [the Offchain Labs public endpoint](https://developer.offchainlabs.com/docs/mainnet).